-This permit currently has 2P reserves of 71 PJ, 3P reserves of 298 PJ and 3,248 PJ of Contingent Resources (as independently estimated by NSAI).
-It consists of 7 separate blocks, with the Sapphire Block holding the majority of the 2P and 3P reserves.
+The permit consists of 7 separate blocks, with the Sapphire Block holding the majority of the 2P and 3P reserves.
 This Block is in very close proximity to the current production from the Moranbah Gas Project Joint Venture.
+The application for Production Licence (PL) 1034 within ATP814P is currently with the Queensland Government.
+The PL 1034 area is immediately adjacent to the Moranbah Gas Project which is currently a producing field operated by Arrow Energy (see Figure 2).